dmpop/koreader-compendium/docs/screensaver.md

-# Set book cover as screensaver
+# Set current book cover as screensaver

-While an e-ink display doesn't require a screensaver, it won't hurt to replace the plain **Sleeping** message with something more informative.
+While an e-ink display doesn't require a screensaver, there is nothing wrong with replacing the plain **Sleeping** message with something more informative.
 Something like the cover of the current book along with the reading progress.

 ![](img/screensaver-message.png)